shawngraham/structured-cultural-heritage-crime/README.md

+**SG**
+I modified this to use the schema developed from the other experiment.
+Modified this to call openai instead of mistral.
+Upload case studies where one txt file = one case study.

+# Original README:

 # The rising use case of LLM: Structuring unstructured data

 This repo contains the code for the blog post ["The rising use case of LLM: Structuring unstructured data"](https://towardsdatascience.com/the-lesser-known-rising-application-of-llms-775834116477).